History of video game consoles: Handhelds of the fourth generation

+↑ Combined sales of Game Boy, Pocket, Light and Color;

 Fifth generation (1993–2006)

-The Sony PlayStation became the most popular system of the fifth generation consoles, eventually selling over 100 million systems.
+The Sony PlayStation became the most popular system of the fifth generation consoles, eventually selling over 102 million units.

 During this time home computers gained greater prominence as a way of playing video games.
 The video game console industry nonetheless continued to thrive alongside home computers, due to the advantages of much lower prices, easier portability, circuitry specifically dedicated towards video games, the ability to be played on a television set (which PCs of the time could not do in most cases), and intensive first party software support from manufacturers who were essentially banking their entire future on their consoles.

 Besides the shift to 32-bit processors, the fifth generation of consoles also saw most companies excluding Nintendo shift to dedicated optical media formats instead of game cartridges, given their lower cost of production and higher storage capacity.
 Initial consoles of the fifth generation attempted to capitalize on the potential power of CD-ROMs, which included the 3DO and the Atari Jaguar in 1993.
-However, early in the cycle, these systems were far more expensive than existing fourth-generation models and has much smaller game libraries.
+However, early in the cycle, these systems were far more expensive than existing fourth-generation models and had much smaller game libraries.
 Further, Nintendo's use of co-processors in late SNES games further kept the SNES as one of the best selling systems over new fifth generation ones.

-Two of the key consoles of the fifth generation were introduced in 1995: the Sega Saturn, and the Sony PlayStation, both which challenged the SNES' ongoing dominance.
+Two of the major consoles of the fifth generation were introduced in 1994: the Sega Saturn and the Sony PlayStation, both of which challenged the SNES' ongoing dominance.
 The PlayStation, in addition to using optical media, also introduced the use of memory cards as to save the state of a game.
-Though memory cards had been used by Neo Geo to allow players to transfer game information between home and arcade systems, the PlayStation's approach allowed games to have much longer gameplay and narrative elements, leading to highly-successful role-playing games like Final Fantasy VII.
-By 1996, the PlayStation became the best-selling console over the GBA.
+Though memory cards had been used by the Neo Geo to allow players to transfer game information between home and arcade systems, the PlayStation's approach allowed games to have much longer gameplay and narrative elements, leading to highly-successful role-playing games like Final Fantasy VII.
+By 1996, the PlayStation became the best-selling console of all time, overtaking the Game Boy.

-Nintendo released their next console, the Nintendo 64, in late 1996.
+Nintendo released their next console, the Nintendo 64, in 1996.
 Unlike other fifth generation units it still used game cartridges, as Nintendo believed the load-time advantages of cartridges over CD-ROMs was still essential, as well as their ability to continue to use lockout mechanisms to protect copyrights.
-The system included support for memory cards as well, and Nintendo developed a strong library of first-party titles for the game, including Wave Race 64 and The Legend of Zelda: Ocarina of Time that helped to drive its sales.
+The system included support for memory cards as well, and Nintendo developed a strong library of first-party titles for the console, including Wave Race 64 and The Legend of Zelda: Ocarina of Time that helped to drive its sales.
 While the Nintendo 64 did not match the PlayStation's sales, it kept Nintendo a key competitor in the home console market alongside Sony and Sega.

 As with the transition from the fourth to fifth generation, the fifth generation has a long overlap with the sixth console generation, with the PlayStation remaining in production until 2006.